Terry Ronald

-Terry Maxwell Ronald is an English author, singer, songwriter, and music producer.
+Terry Maxwell Ronald is an English author, songwriter, music producer and singer.

 Biography

-Born in South London, Ronald was a founder member and lead singer with the pop band Gun Shy, who released one single "Just To Be Your Secret", which was Peter Powell's record of the week on Radio One.
-In the early 1990s, Ronald released solo album "Roma" on MCA Records, from which four singles were released.
+Born in South London, Ronald was a founder member and lead singer with the pop band Gun Shy, who released one single, "Just to Be Your Secret", which was Peter Powell's record of the week on Radio One.
+In the early 1990s, Ronald released the solo album Roma on MCA Records, from which four singles were released.